 Red Frog Beach Island Resort and Spa in Bocas Del Toro, Panama, has once again achieved Green Globe certification for sustainable tourism and remains the only resort in the country with this prestigious designation.
 Tanuj Gulati of Energy Insight, Inc., an accredited Green Globe auditor, initially certified the property in February of 2017 and assisted Joe Haley and Red Frog Beach staff through the recertification process.
 His colleague Energy Analyst Ben Heimall helped prepare the required documentation.

-“This is a big deal,” said Joe Haley, president of Red Frog Beach.
+“This is a big deal,” said Joe Haley, Panama resident and president of Red Frog Beach.
 “It took a tremendous amount of time and effort by hard-working staff to monitor improvements and document progress for recertification.
 Thank you to the professionals at Energy Insight for their continued guidance and support in our quest to be the first world-class, large-scale green resort of its kind.”